Frequently inferred beliefs.

 I have too many thoughts, I can't stop my mind.

 Stopping thoughts, controlling thoughts or shutting down the thinking process is not the aim of this meditation.
 The belief that our mind will in some way go blank or thoughts will stop is a mistake.
 Our mind was created to think, having thoughts is a part of being human.
-In this meditation, we learn to accept our thoughts and allow them to be there, and then we learn to go beyond them.
+In this meditation, we allow our thoughts to be there, and then we go beyond them.
 Meditation allows us to change our relationship to our thoughts, not make them magically disappear.
 Although, this does sometimes happen in meditation.

 Meditation is a form of brainwashing.